The Glance:

 Michele Kennedy • Eurydice

-Praised as "an excellent and impassioned" soprano possessing "a graceful tonal clarity that is a wonder to hear" (San Francisco Chronicle), Michele Kennedy is a versatile specialist in early and new music.
-Her recent venues include Carnegie Hall, Davies Symphony Hall, Lincoln Center, Tanglewood, and Washington National Cathedral.
-She is a Winner of the 2023 American Prize in Voice.
+Praised by The Washington Post as “an excellent and engaging” soprano possessing "a graceful tonal clarity that is a wonder to hear" (SF Chronicle), MICHELE KENNEDY is a versatile specialist in early and contemporary music.

 Michele completed her musical studies at Yale University, Yale School of Music, and NYU.
-A lover of Redwood groves and Bay vistas, she lives with her husband, visual artist Benjamin Thorpe, and their adventurous daughter, Audra May. https://www.michele-kennedy.com/
+A lover of Redwood groves and Bay vistas, she lives with her husband, visual artist Benjamin Thorpe, and their daughter, Audra May.
+Please find more at www.michele-kennedy.com.

 Collaboration and Instrument Design Notes: